avigailvantu/UDM2021/Class 6/fb_movement.md

 You may notice that a few counties did not merge in the join process.
 This is because the Facebook data excludes areas with small sample size (small amount of  FB users contributing data in these areas).

 ### Interpretations:
-To wrap up this map, you may want to display the one of the XYZ tiles (Google maps, OSM).
+To wrap up this map, you may want to display one of the XYZ tiles (Google maps, OSM).
 This will help with navigation.

+If you want to add an XYZ tile to your QGIS project, here's a useful [resource.] (https://www.spatialbias.com/2018/02/qgis-3.0-xyz-tile-layers/)

 * Looking at the map you created, what are some trends in the "stay put" trends in Brazil?
 Which areas have seen a bigger proportions of people staying put?
 * Based on your understanding of the data, can you think of any limitations this data can introduce in making conclusions about the entire Brazilian population?

+Summarize your conclusions in 1-2 paragraphs and them on Class 6 discussion board on BrightSpace

 ![](https://github.com/avigailvantu/UDM2021/blob/main/Class%206/mapFB.png)